- Docente: Francesco Camilli

 Assessment methods

 The regular examination session consists of a written test and an oral examination.
-The written test, which is compulsory, lasts two hours and requires the solution of one or more exercises, possibly divided into several questions.
+The written test, which is compulsory, lasts three hours and requires: (i) the solution of one exercise divided into multiple questions, (ii) answering to a theoretical question.
 The oral examination is compulsory only for students who obtain a score between 15 and 18 in the written test.
 For students who obtain a score higher than 18, the oral examination is optional and may either increase or decrease the grade obtained in the written test.
 Students who obtain a score lower than 15 must retake the exam at the next session.

 The oral examination may be taken in any examination session within the same exam period.